bindsi/arc-footprint/README.md

 # Create role assignment for the SP to create Grafana dashboards
 az role assignment create --assignee <client-id> --role "Grafana Admin" --scope /subscriptions/<subscription-id>
 ```

+### Azure VM Sizes

+Since nested virtualization is required to install AKS-EE on Windows, you need to select a VM size that supports this feature, such as Dv5 or Dsv5 series.
+For more information, you can refer to [hardware requirements](https://learn.microsoft.com/en-us/azure/aks/hybrid/aks-edge-system-requirements#hardware-requirements).

 ### GitHub Secrets